MichaelTu522/IXD256-code/Final Project/Readme.md

     neopixel_strip.write()
 ```

-For the sword, I also did the "Send Char" Function to make the attack, meanwhile the character is Attacking, the lightstrip would also be turned on.
+For the sword, I also did the "Send Char" Function to make the attack, meanwhile, the character is Attacking, and the light strip would also be turned on.
 The brightness of the strip is depending on how much force you used to do the attack.

 The code is like this:
 ``` Python
 if (analog_val <= 4000): #If the button Press is detected